microsoft/language-server-protocol/specification.md

 }
 ```

-The protocol currently supports the following diagnostic severities:
+The protocol currently supports the following diagnostic severities and diagnostic tags:

 ```typescript
 namespace DiagnosticSeverity {